Safeguarding and Child Protection Policy

 - That all governors receive appropriate safeguarding and child protection training, including online, at induction

-- That East Wichel Community Primary School and Nursery will contribute to multi-agency working in line with statutory guidance (see Working Together to Safeguard Children 2023)
+- That East Wichel Primary School & Nursery will contribute to multi-agency working in line with statutory guidance (see Working Together to Safeguard Children 2023)

-- That East Wichel Community Primary School and Nursery consider their duties as required in the Prevent Duty and has in place a Prevent risk assessment
+- That East Wichel Primary School & Nursery consider their duties as required in the Prevent Duty and has in place a Prevent risk assessment

 - The governing body will be aware of their obligations under Human Rights Act 1998 and the Public Sector Equality Duty and the Swindon multi agency safeguarding arrangements